 Functional Allocation of Expenses - The costs of providing program services and supporting services have been summarized on a functional basis in the statements of activities and functional expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited based upon estimates by management.
-While most costs have been directly assigned to a functional category, certain personnel costs have been allocated to program and management and general based on time and effort estimates made by management.
+While most costs have been directly assigned to a functional category, certain personnel costs have been allocated to program, supporting services and fundraising based on time and effort estimates made by management.